conalli/expenses/README.md

 The easiest way to get started is to ```cd``` in to the backend directory and run ``` make ```.
 This will build the containers and start the server and celery in detached mode.

-If you would like to check the logs from the terminal, open three terminals and in one terminal run:
+If you would like to check the logs from the terminal, open three terminals and in them run:

 - ``` make build ```, ``` make up ```
 - ``` make celery_worker ```